 The Community Planning Association Board of Directors assesses membership dues annually.
-All assessed dues for fiscal year 2007 were invoiced and collected.

-"Contract Revenue" is primarily the revenue recognized under the cooperative agreement with the Idaho Transportation Department for Local Match paid by the Idaho Transportation Department for the US 20/26 corridor study and the SH44 corridor study.
+In August 2008 Notus-Parma Highway District #2 withdrew their membership with COMPASS leaving a \$6,264 shortfall in assessed member dues.
+The primary source of "Contract Revenue" is from matching funds paid to COMPASS by the Idaho Transportation Department for the US 20/26 corridor study and the SH44 corridor study.